 This spicy and flavorful staple of Mexican cuisine can be enjoyed formed into patties and fried or crumbled and added to other dishes.
 Traditionally, chorizo is made in links; however, it is almost always removed from the casings before use.

-Place the chiles, in a single layer, on a baking sheet, and roast for 5 minutes, being careful not to let them scorch, the purpose being to remove any moisture from the dried pods.
+- Place the chiles, in a single layer, on a baking sheet, and roast for 5 minutes, being careful not to let them scorch, the purpose being to remove any moisture from the dried pods.
 Break the chiles into pieces and place them in a blender; pulse until chiles are uniformly ground.
 (See How to Make Your Own Chile Powder about working with dried chiles.)

-Place all ingredients in a large bowl and mix.
+- Place all ingredients in a large bowl and mix.
 See to it that all the spices are evenly distributed throughout the meat.
 Wrap well with plastic wrap and refrigerate for at least 24 hours before using.